 Alternative Work Schedules

-Some employers offer compressed work schedules where employees work the same number of hours in fewer days.
+Some employers offer compressed work schedules, where employees work the same number of hours in fewer days.
 For example, an employee could work 10 hours per day for 4 days each week instead of 8 hours per day for 5 days.
-By reducing the weekly number of trips to the office from 5 to 4, this alternative work schedule reduces fuel use and emissions by 1⁄5 or 20%.
+By reducing the weekly number of trips to the office from 5 to 4, this alternative work schedule reduces fuel use and emissions by one-fifth or 20%.

 Teleconferencing helps employees and companies conserve fuel by hosting meetings and conferences over the phone or internet.
 In addition to reducing fuel use and emissions, teleconferencing can greatly reduce company expenditures by avoiding costly business trips.